 The #1 New Year’s Resolution you HAVE TO DO THIS YEAR: Make a Budget

-You would be surprised on how hard it is to actually do this if you haven’t done this already.
+You would be surprised at how hard it is to do this if you haven’t done this already.
 This is something that you need to do NOW.
 This should be the top priority.
 Of course, part of making a budget is actually sticking to it but believe it or not, that is usually the easy part if you made the budget correctly in the first place.
 Don’t believe me?
 Try it and let me know!
 Make a budget and see!

 You need this budget even if you are not making ends meet and your expenses outweigh your income.

 You need an emergency fund.
-I discuss in detail the why’s, where’s and wherefore’s of emergency funds here so I won’t bore you with a repeat.
-But I just read a quote that seemed perfect for this: Noach (Noah) built his ark before it started raining. you may not think you need an emergency fund but you do.
+I discuss in detail the why’s, where’s, and wherefore’s of emergency funds here so I won’t bore you with a repeat.
+But I just read a quote that seemed perfect for this: Noach (Noah) built his ark before it started raining.
+You may not think you need an emergency fund, but you do.

-Expected Events Fund (i.e sinking funds).
+Expected Events Fund (i.e., sinking funds).

 These are funds that you know you will need in the next few months or beyond.
 For example, Passover is coming up in approximately 4 months.
 Now is a perfect time to start saving for that.
 Are you possibly anticipating a car repair at any point?
 A house repair?
 An insurance bill?
-These are all “envelopes” that need to be filled and soon. your budget needs to take these things into account.
+These are all “envelopes” that need to be filled and soon.
+Your budget needs to take these things into account.

-The big, scary future is coming at one point (hopefully) and you will need money to live on.
+The big, scary future is coming at one point (hopefully), and you will need money to live on.
 Even if you can’t put a lot into a retirement fund- try to put away at least $5 a month into a retirement account to get your future started.